hamcrest/OCHamcrest/README.md

 * Number

   * `closeTo` - match number close to a given value
-  * equalTo<TypeName> - match number equal to a primitive number (such as `equalToInt` for an `int`)
+  * equalTo&lt;TypeName&gt; - match number equal to a primitive number (such as `equalToInt` for an `int`)
   * `greaterThan`, `greaterThanOrEqualTo`, `lessThan`, `lessThanOrEqualTo` - match numeric ordering